 Pro tip: An unsolicited business proposal is mostly sent through emails.
 Make certain to write an attention-grabbing headline and a convincing explanation to draw attention.

-Business plan vs. Business proposal: What are the differences?
+Business plan vs. business proposal: Key differences

 Bonus: How to make ‘wow’ business plans and business proposals